-The studies show how the implementation of renewable energy resources can have a positive impact on job creation, electricity access and health.
+The studies show how the implementation of renewable energy resources can impact job creation, electricity access and health positively .

 India can markedly improve the livelihoods of its citizens by reducing ambient air pollution.
 By implementing strategies for deeper decarbonisation (NDC PLUS), more than 200,000 premature deaths can be avoided in 2050.
 India can significantly cut economic losses by greening the economy and deploying renewable energy sources.
 By following the NDC PLUS pathway, economic losses in 2050 could be reduced by as much as INR 12 trillion (USD 168.6 billion).

 Solar mini-grid systems can bridge the electrification gap in unconnected villages and drive economic development around rural clusters.
 The implementation of solar mini grids would improve rural education in India, as most schools in remote areas experience continuous power cuts which impede the quality of education that the students receive.
 Solar-powered mini-grids of high installed power capacity can remain economically viable and cost-competitive with the centralised grid in rural areas of India.

 India can significantly boost employment through the power sector by increasing the share of renewables.
 The renewable energy sector will be the largest employee in the future Indian power sector.
 More than 3.2 million people can be employed in renewables by 2050.
 The renewable energy sector could employ five times more people by 2050 than the entire Indian fossil-fuel sector employs today.